hon121215/Objectomaly/README.md

 Semantic segmentation models often struggle with unknown or unexpected objects, especially in safety-critical environments like autonomous driving.
 Existing OoD methods face challenges like:

-- :x: Inaccurate boundaries between adjacent objects
+- :1: Inaccurate boundaries between adjacent objects (corresponds to the left example in the figure)
-- :x: Lack of spatial consistency within anomaly scores of the same object
+- :2: Lack of spatial consistency within anomaly scores of the same object (corresponds to the middle example in the figure)
-- :x: Increase in false positives due to background noise
+- :3: Increase in false positives due to background noise (corresponds to the right example in the figure)

 ---